-- Everyone needs to know how they are doingLeadership has as much to do with the "soft - Leadership has as much to do with the solit sciences" as with getting things done.
-We wildly underestimate the power of the tipic - We wildly underestimate the power of the tiniest personal touch of kindness. - Learn to read the varying levels of affirmation your people need. - According to 1,400 executives polled by The Ken Blanchard Companies, failing to provide feedback is the most common mistake that leaders make.
+Everyone needs to know how they are doing Leadership has as much to do with the "soft sciences" as with getting things done.
+We wildly underestimate the power of the tiniest personal touch of kindness.

+Learn to read the varying levels of affirmation your people need.

+According to 1,400 executives polled by The Ken Blanchard Companies, failing to provide feedback is the most common mistake that leaders make.
 When you don't provide prompt feedback to your people, you're depriving them of the opportunity to improve their performance.